naveen-pulivarti/Plant_Disease_Detection_using_Convolutional_Neural_Networks-/README.md

-## Project Title
-# Plant Disease Detection from Images using CNN
+# Plant Disease Detection from Images

 ## Objective
-Develop a comprehensive Streamlit application that allows users to upload images of plant leaves and accurately predict the presence and type of plant disease using a Convolutional Neural Network (CNN) model.
-This project involves designing, implementing, and optimizing a solution that integrates machine learning, computer vision, and user interface development.
+Develop a Streamlit application that enables users to upload images of plant leaves and accurately predict the presence and type of plant disease using a Convolutional Neural Network (CNN) model.

 ## Project Scope
-- **End-to-End Development:** Responsible for all aspects of the project, from setting up the image upload interface in Streamlit to training the CNN model and delivering a functional, user-friendly application.
+- **End-to-End Development:** Responsible for all project components, including data preprocessing, CNN training, and building a functional application.
-- **Real-World Relevance:** Address practical applications in agriculture, providing a tool that helps farmers or gardeners quickly diagnose plant diseases and take appropriate actions.
+- **Real-World Relevance:** Provide a tool for farmers and gardeners to quickly diagnose plant diseases.

 ## Key Components
-1. **User Interface Development:**
-   - Designed a Streamlit Application: Created a web interface that allows users to upload images of plant leaves.
-   - Ensured application usability with clear instructions and feedback for users.

-2. **Image Preprocessing:**
+### 1. Image Preprocessing
-   - Implemented image preprocessing steps such as resizing, normalization, and used the New Plant Diseases Dataset from Kaggle.
+- **Data Preparation:** Implement preprocessing steps like resizing and normalization.
+- **Dataset:** Utilize the New Plant Diseases Dataset from Kaggle.

-3. **Disease Classification:**
-   - Developed and trained a CNN model to classify plant diseases based on the uploaded images.
+### 2. Disease Classification
+- **CNN Model:** Define and train a custom CNN architecture for 30 epochs, achieving good evaluation scores.
-   - Evaluated the model's performance against at least three pretrained models and implemented transfer learning for improved accuracy.
+- **Transfer Learning:** Evaluate pretrained models (ResNet50, EfficientNetB0, DenseNet121) without modifications, then apply transfer learning by freezing layers and retraining the last layer for improved performance.

-4. **Performance and Optimization:**
+### 3. Performance and Optimization
-   - Assessed the CNN model’s performance using metrics like accuracy, precision, and recall.
+- **Model Evaluation:** Assess performance using accuracy, precision, and recall metrics.
-   - Ensured efficient application performance with minimal latency for real-time predictions.
+- **Optimization:** Ensure minimal latency for real-time predictions.

+### 4. User Interface Development
+- **Streamlit Application:** Develop a web interface that allows users to upload images of plant leaves and receive disease predictions.
+- **Usability:** Ensure an intuitive experience with clear instructions and feedback.

-5. **Testing:**
+### 5. Testing
-   - Conducted extensive testing to ensure the application correctly predicts plant diseases and handles various image inputs effectively.
+- **Testing:** Verify prediction accuracy and robustness with various image inputs.

 ## Expected Results
-- **Functional Application:** A Streamlit-based web application where users can upload images of plant leaves and receive predictions about plant diseases.
+- **Functional Application:** A user-friendly Streamlit web application for plant disease detection.
-- **Model Performance Report:** A detailed analysis of the CNN model’s performance, including accuracy and other evaluation metrics.
+- **Model Performance Report:** Detailed evaluation of the CNN model’s performance metrics.
-- **User Guide:** Documentation covering how to use the application, interpret predictions, and provide feedback on potential issues.
+- **User Guide:** Documentation for application usage and feedback.

 ## Tools and Technologies
 - **Programming Language:** Python